Radopeev/web-2025/README.md

    - There is no need to change the default configuration if you do not need to.

-3. Copy the entire project into `xampp/htdocs` folder.
+3. Copy the entire project into the `xampp/htdocs/` folder (in the XAMPP configuration).

 4. Run the `sql_script.txt` to initialize the databases in the `http://localhost/phpmyadmin/` (and `sql_data.txt` for initial data).